Kaiyali/ICS3U0/README.md

 # ICS3U0
-My objective is to build a personal blog that talks about things that I find interesting (graphic, security).
+My objective is to build a personal blog that talks about things that I find interesting (graphics, security, privacy).

 ## Learning Languages and APIs